-Dr. Ganchi personally performs the Chemical Peels and Microdermabrasion treatments where in various practices these procedures are done by a nurse or an assistant.
-She also personally performs the injectable treatments as well.
+Dr. Ganchi personally performs Chemical Peels and Microdermabrasion treatments as well as all of the laser treatments, where in various practices these procedures are done by a nurse or an assistant.

 Chemical peels remove damaged outer layers of skin on the face to smooth texture, reduce scarring, and remove blemishes to produce healthy, glowing skin.
 There are three types of chemical peels, ranging from mild to strong – alphahydroxy acids (AHAs), trichloroacetic acid (TCA) and phenol – and formula strengths are tailored to each patient.
 Peels can be combined with other procedures such as facelifts for a younger look.